csc-training/csc-env-eff/_hands-on/connecting/credentials.md

 3. In the bottom right corner you see the services section
 4. Select Puhti, Mahti and Allas, approve the terms and conditions and click Add service

+Note, that the project manager needs to [apply for access for the services](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/#project-manager) before you as a user can add them to the project.

 ## More information

 💭 [Docs: user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/)